go-fed/activity/streams/README.md

 ```

 The ActivityStreams type hierarchy of "extends" and "disjoint" is not the same
-as Object Oriented inheritance.
+as the Object Oriented definition of inheritance.
+It is also not the same as
+golang's interface duck-typing.
 Helper functions are provided to guarantee that
-an application's logic is sound:
+an application's logic can correctly apply the type hierarchy.

 ```golang
 thing := // Pick a type from streams.NewActivityStreams<Type>()